UKCloud/documentation/articles/other/other-faq-sla.md

 ### Is maintenance included in this calculation?

-Emergency and planned maintenance is excluded from calculations.
+Planned and Emergency Maintenance are excluded from calculations.

 ### How do you monitor the availability of Cloud GPU?